MervCodes

 OLLAMA_HOST=0.0.0.0:11435 ollama serve

-Models eating disk space: Models are stored in ~/.ollama/models.
-A 70B model can take 40GB+.
-Clean up models you're not using:
+Disk space: Models live in ~/.ollama/models.
+A 70B model takes 40GB+.
+Clean up unused ones:

 ollama rm llama3.1:70b

-Local models aren't a replacement for cloud APIs — they're complementary.
-Here's how I split the work:
+Local models aren't a cloud replacement — they're complementary.
+Here's how I split it:

-Use cloud models for: complex multi-step reasoning, large codebase analysis, nuanced code review, and tasks where quality matters more than speed or cost.
-Tools like Claude Code or Cursor are still significantly better for complex dev tasks.
+Cloud: complex multi-step reasoning, large codebase analysis, nuanced code review, tasks where quality matters more than speed or cost.

-The practical approach is to start with a local model, and only reach for a cloud API when the local model's output isn't good enough.
-You'll be surprised how often the local model handles it just fine.
+Start with local, reach for cloud when the output isn't good enough.
+You'll be surprised how often local handles it fine.

 Wrapping Up

-Ollama has made local LLM inference genuinely practical for developers.
-The setup takes five minutes, the API is OpenAI-compatible so existing tooling just works, and Apple Silicon performance is good enough for real-time use.
-Start with qwen2.5-coder:7b if you have 16GB RAM, or llama3.1 for general tasks, and build from there.
+Ollama has made local LLM inference genuinely practical.
+Five-minute setup, OpenAI-compatible API, and Apple Silicon performance that's good enough for real-time use.
+Start with qwen2.5-coder:7b if you have 16GB RAM, or llama3.1 for general tasks.

-The local LLM ecosystem is moving fast — new models drop monthly and each generation brings meaningful quality improvements.
-Once you've got Ollama running, staying current is just ollama pull model-name away.
+The ecosystem moves fast — new models drop monthly with meaningful quality improvements.
+Once Ollama's running, staying current is just ollama pull model-name away.

 Sources